four drunksA Virtual Stroll Around the Walls of Chester

 The Weigh - also appeared in the 1809 polling station list.

 The Mariners' Arms (illustrated left).
 Nos 19 & 21, immediately next to the railway viaduct.
-Licencee in 1850 (when it was called The Mariners' Tavern) Robert Kelly, in 1857 J Robinson (it was The Mariners' Arms by this time), in 1880 Grace Owen, in 1902-1910 G H German, in 1914 A D Hughes, in 1942 Joseph Donnachie.
+Licencee in 1840-50 (when it was called The Mariners' Tavern) was Robert Kelly, in 1855 William Manley (it was called The Mariners' Arms by this time), in 1857 J Robinson, in 1871 James Whitlow, in 1880 Grace Owen, in 1902-1910 G H German, in 1914 A D Hughes, in 1934-42 Joseph Donnachie.
+A better version of this photograph is in our gallery.

 The Sloop.